my0373/therecklessengineer.co.uk/src/posts/a-simple-post.md

 * The composition isn't the best.
 There isn't much in the foreground except the My judgement was clouded by why I like the photo, not why others should, would or could.
 * This group can smell the slightest tweak in Lightroom or Photoshop and will distract.

 I decided that I could probably demonstrate to the group that I had listened to their suggestions by playing around in photoshop to see if I could tweak it a little.
 I spotted this amazing little button in Photoshop called "Sky Replacement".  \
 \
+I tried to explain that this was a hill and I can't level it.
+I even shared google street view links to convince people to listen to my reasoning.\
+\
 I picked the sky I liked, and it really drew me into the image a bit more and gave it more depth.
 I adjusted the hue of the corn to match the sky and cropped it so the foreground was a bit smaller and reposted it.

 ![](https://live.staticflickr.com/65535/51679537164_002f50151f_k.jpg)